5 Reasons Why Your Dahlia Leaves Are Turning Yellow

 Aphids and spider mites can cause yellowing of infested leaves as they drain the plant of sap and leave it open to disease.

-Scale can also cause yellowing and there are three types of scale that have slightly different effects.
+Scale can also cause yellowing, and the three scale types have slightly different effects.

-Mealybugs and soft scale leave behind frass called honeydew which attracts sooty mold and other fungi that interfere with photosynthesis, resulting in yellow leaves.
+Mealybugs and soft scales leave behind frass called honeydew, which attracts sooty mold and other fungi that interfere with photosynthesis, resulting in yellow leaves.

 Armored scale, however, doesn’t leave honeydew and will instead continue to feed on the undersides of leaves until the leaf turns yellow and dies from sap loss.

-All of these pests have two things in common: They break through the surface of the plant and they’re thus vulnerable to neem soil soaks.
+These pests have two things in common: They break through the plant’s surface, and they’re thus vulnerable to neem soil soaks.

-Even armored scale, which has a wax coating that can block most insecticides, cannot avoid the power of neem oil when used right.
+Even an armored scale with a wax coating that can block most insecticides cannot avoid the power of neem oil when used right.

 When applied, the neem soil soak is absorbed by the plant’s roots and becomes a systemic insecticide that remains potent for up to 22 days.